The coaching industry can seem shade at times with sharks in the water

 Time to Stop the Sharks: A Love Letter to Coaches

-I was one of them — a shark — one of the “coaches” that are out there trying to “hunt” clients.
+I was one of them — a shark, a coach for men — one of the “coaches” that are out there trying to “hunt” clients.

 Spamming inboxes.
 Cookie-cutter messages.
 Imitation programs.
 Feigning interest.
 Being nice for the sake of the sale.